To consent to this, please click "Accept Cookies."

 These are just a few of the most famous people with pear-shaped engagement rings.

-Victoria Beckham — Although Victoria had a beautiful marquise-cut engagement ring from David Beckham already, she decided to exchange it for something more unique.
-Her new, 15–17 carat, pear-cut solitaire diamond engagement ring is set in a platinum band.
+Victoria Beckham — Although Victoria had a beautiful marquise-cut engagement ring from David Beckham already, she decided to exchange it for something more unique (with a higher carat weight).
+Her new 15–17 carat, pear-cut solitaire diamond engagement ring is set in a platinum band.

 Katherine Heigel — Katherine Heigl was gifted her gorgeous engagement ring by hubby Josh Kelly in 2006.
 The 3 carat, pear-cut diamond sits in the center of a gorgeous pear halo with a complementing pavé band.

 Elisha Cuthbert — After a four-year relationship, NHL star Dione Phaneuf gave actress Elisha Cuthbert a stunning pear-cut diamond in 2012.
-The solitaire diamond shines in an simple platinum band.
+The solitaire diamond shines in a simple platinum band.

 Anna Kournikova — Whether they’re married or not is still a question, but Enrique Iglesias’ significant other definitely has a stunner of an engagement ring.
 Her 11 carat, pear-cut pink diamond is flanked by two triangular diamonds that only add to its beauty.